pandafriedlich/CV_Challenge_2019/README.md

 - T,R from E
 > Get T,R candidates (each has 2)
 > Calc depth of correspondings for all 4 combination
 > Choose the T,R with most pos. depth values

+## Disparity search
+- Epipolar line
+> Camera pair rectified, No need to calc the epipolar line